jgalminas/nma/Source Code/Web Drawing/readme.md

 ### Production Build

-When the project is ready to be hosted, it can be build using the following command.
+When the project is ready to be hosted, it can be built using the following command.

 ```
 npm run build